-*A combination of three assessment forms is utilized for a referral.
-These may include the following as well as other criteria: Dibels, SAGE, summative and/ or formative assessments, classroom observation of student performance skills and work.
+*A combination of three assessment forms is utilized for a notification.
+These may include the following as well as other criteria: Dibels, RISE, summative and/ or formative assessments, classroom observation of student performance skills, and work.
 The combination of these may be as a referral from the regular educator or the Title I Coordinator.

 *A parent CAN NOT make a Title I referral.

 -Smaller classes/special instructional spaces

 -Extra time for teaching Title I students the skills they need.

 -A variety of supplementary teaching methods.-Measurement of student progress to determine the success of each student.